celery/celery/docs/userguide/executing.rst

 Basics
 ======

-Executing tasks is done with :meth:`~celery.task.Base.Task.apply_async`, and the shortcut: :meth:`~celery.task.Base.Task.delay`.
+Executing a task is done with :meth:`~celery.task.Base.Task.apply_async`, and the shortcut: :meth:`~celery.task.Base.Task.delay`.

 `delay` is simple and convenient, as it looks like calling a regular